obsidian-tasks-group/obsidian-tasks/docs/Getting Started/Statuses.md

 - tasks **lose** their Done dates (if Done dates are enabled in settings).

-See [[Recurring Tasks#Recurring Tasks with Custom Statuses|Recurring Tasks with Custom Statuses]] for a more thorough explanation of the above.
+See [[Recurring Tasks and Custom Statuses]] for a more thorough explanation of the above.

 ## What can Statuses do?